en de

 Everyone has intrusive thoughts from time to time.
 While they can be strange or even upsetting, most people don’t dwell on them.
 However, if you have OCD, these ideas might become obsessive.
 You may struggle to cope, and they may make it difficult for you to operate in your regular life.

-The good news is that several treatment choices exist for various conditions, including therapies, lifestyle changes, medications, support groups, and self-help tools.
+The good news is that several treatment choices exist for various conditions, including therapies, lifestyle changes, medications, support groups, and self-help tools, such as mental health apps.

 For example, a person suffering from OCD may benefit from mindful activities, exercise, and behavioral therapy, like exposure response prevention, acceptance and commitment therapy, and cognitive-behavior therapy (CBT).